Content

 Assignments

-The first assignments are relatively easy when you have experience with programming for example in Java.
+The first assignments are relatively easy when you have experience with programming for example in Python.
 But with later assignments (especially the last) your experience with other languages won’t help you much.

 Assignments are to be uploaded to Canvas before their respective deadline passes.
-In the event you were not able to finish an assignment we recommend to upload your work at that time with some comments describing your problems.
+In the event you were not able to finish an assignment we recommend to upload the work that you did do with some comments describing your problems.
 Assignments will be evaluated on:

 Exam